15 Lessons from a First-Year Private Practice Dietitian

 4. Managing the Financials

 The not-so fun part of owning your own business is all the admin work.
 My practice is still relatively small and I do everything myself.
 I don’t have a biller or a bookkeeper.
 In the beginning I was really good at updating my books every month.
 And now I’m afraid to say that it’s been months since I’ve done it!
-I plan to get caught up soon and then get back to monthly bookkeeping.
+I plan to get caught up soon and then get back to bookkeeping for my therapy practice.
 It helps it not feel overwhelming (versus trying to do a year’s worth at once), gives me important info to guide business strategy and makes it really organized come tax time.
 I’m lucky to be married to a CPA who set up my books and does my taxes so I basically just have to do data entry.
 Every business owner should have an accountant and if you’re not married to one, you probably need to hire one.

 5. Negotiating Rates